Childhood nudity: Naturism

+Many tend to view naturism as indecent, and possibly a danger to children, based upon the assumption that nudity is always sexual.
+Naturist organizations have worked to present their own view, that naturism is respectable, maintaining rules such as favoring family membership and excluding single men, and offering evidence of the benefits in terms of both physical and mental health and wellbeing.
+Farm & Wilderness, a summer camp system in Vermont was clothing optional from its founding in 1939 until the 1980s when nudity was allowed only for swimming, and banned in the 2000s.

 Sex education

-In a 2018 survey of predominantly white middle-class college students in the United States, only 9.98% of women and 7.04% of men reported seeing real people (either adults or other children) as their first childhood experience of nudity.
-Many were accidental (walking in on someone) and were more likely to be remembered as negative by women.
-Only 4.72% of women and 2% of men reported seeing nude images as part of sex education.
-A majority of both women (83.59%) and men (89.45%) reported that their first image of nudity was in film, video, or other mass media.

 In general, the United States remains uniquely puritanical in its moral judgements compared to other Western, developed nations.
 As of 2015, 37 U.S. states required that sex education curricula include lessons on abstinence and 25 required that a "just say no" approach be stressed.
 Studies show that early and complete sex education does not increase the likelihood of becoming sexually active, but leads to better health outcomes overall.

 The health textbooks in Finnish secondary schools emphasize the normalcy of non-sexual nudity in saunas and gyms as well as openness to the appropriate expression of developing sexuality.
 The Netherlands also has open and comprehensive sex education beginning as early as age 4.
 In addition to good health outcomes, the program promoted gender equality.
-Young children in the Netherlands often play outdoors or in public wading pools nude.
-This continues, although parents must now be more vigilant of strangers taking pictures.
-Dutch illustrated books depict naked bodies when appropriate.
+Dutch illustrated books for children depict naked bodies when appropriate.